Dr Saheli Datta Burton

-Saheli Datta is a Research Associate of the EU Funded Human Brain Project (HBP) led by Professor Nikolas Rose at the Department of Global Health and Social Medicine (GHSM).
-She also serves as the Research Ethics Panel for GHSM and is a member of the HBP's Communication Working Group (HBP-CWG) and the Biotechnology and Society research hub (BIOS).
+Saheli Datta is a Research Associate of the European Commission H2020 funded Human Brain Project (HBP) led by Professor Nikolas Rose at the Department of Global Health and Social Medicine (GHSM).
+She also serves as the Research Ethics Officer for the King's Research Ethics Office, member of the HBP's Communication Working Group (HBP-CWG) and steering committee member of the Biotechnology and Society research hub at King's (BIOS).

 Prior to joining the HBP, Saheli was a part of the UK ESRC's Rising Powers project at King's Department of Political Economy.
-Currently she is in the final months of her PhD studies at KIng's and holds an MSc with Distinction from King's School of Social Science and Public Policy and a BA in Economics from Columbia University, New York.
-Her research is being conducted as part of the ESRC funded Rising Powers Research at King’s Department of Political Economy jointly with King's India Institute.
+She holds a PhD and MSc (with Distinction) from King's, and a BA in Economics from Columbia University, New York.

-Currently, Saheli's research focuses on transnational governance and emerging health technologies from a comparative-politics perspective with a focus on regenerative medicine and neurotechnologies.
-In her research in regenerative medical technologies, she is specifically looking to identify and reflect on the policy issues faced by the governments of India and China as they seek to engage with the complex global value chain of innovation in the life sciences where inter-state cooperation is an increasingly prominent feature.
-In her research in neurotechnologies, she is exploring the unevenness of state policies in dual-use export controls within the EU.
+Currently, Saheli's research focuses on understanding the political economic implications of emerging health technologies from a comparative perspective with a focus on regenerative medicine and artificial intelligence.
+In her research in regenerative medical technologies, she is specifically looking to identify the emerging techno-scientific practices at the micro level (in China, India, and USA) that are leading to shifts in the complex global value chain of innovation in the life sciences where inter-state cooperation is an increasingly prominent feature.
+In her research in artificial intelligence, she is helping to understand and anticipate the complex and unprecedented ways in which the emerging technological imperatives are changing or likley to change the global bioeconomy and its implications for future societies.

 Salter, B., Zhou, Y., Datta, S. (2016).
 Governing new global health-care markets: the case of stem cell treatments.
 New Political Economy.
 DOI:10.1080/13563467.2016.1198757